Paris Green (film): Plot

-As described in a film magazine, Corporal Luther Green (Ray), famously known as Paris Green, has one hour to see Paris before sailing home.
-At lunch he meets Ninon (May), a French girl who is planning to visit her uncle in America.
+As described in a film magazine, Corporal Luther Green, famously known as Paris Green, has one hour to see Paris before sailing home.
+At lunch he meets Ninon, a French girl who is planning to visit her uncle in America.
 Luther gives her his address.
 Luther finds upon his return to Quigley Corners, New Jersey, that his former sweetheart has transferred her affections to another, so he decides to go to New York City and forget her.
 On the road to the railroad station he meets Ninon, who having missed her uncle at the pier was going to the only address in the United States that she knows.
 Luther takes her back to his family's farm and advertises in the papers.
 Ninon's uncle arrives in response to the advertisement at about the same time as two crooks do.
 The crooks had failed to kidnap Ninon in New York, but are successful in the country.
 After a hard ride by horseback Luther catches up to the speeding car and rescues Ninon.